TechGrounds-Cloud8/cloud8-yismailmo/Azure_cloud/week-6/CosmosDB.md

 ***How do I enable this service?***
 - You go to Azure Cosmos DB and press Create.
 You choose the API according to your preference.
-You can choose between Core SQL (which is recommended as it recognizes different SQLs such as .NET, Python and Javascript) MongoDB, Cassandra, Azure Table and Gremlin.
+You can choose between Core SQL (which is recommended as it recognizes different SQLs) MongoDB, Cassandra, Azure Table and Gremlin.

 ![cosmosDBapi](../../00_includes/AZcosmosDB02.png)